Powerlearnproject/se-day1-assignment-Terkihacks/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Branch of Computer Science that systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
+Branch of Computer Science that deals with systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
 It involves software product design, development, testing, deployment, and maintenance.
 Importance of Software Engineering
 Improves Productivity and Efficiency